The Atlantic Politics Daily: All About That Base—Again

 What makes me human scum?
 Evidently, a belief in enduring American ideals, like the rule of law and the value of a free press.
 A belief in a system of governance that enshrines the principle of checks and balances in our Constitution—a system in which Congress and the judiciary serve as limits on authoritarian executive overreach.

-+ More from Paul, who served as a Senior Counsel in the investigation of President Clinton two decades ago: “Trump’s Defiance of the Rule of Law.”
++ More from Rosenzweig, who served as a Senior Counsel in the investigation of President Clinton two decades ago: “Trump’s Defiance of the Rule of Law.”
 (June 2019)

 What Our Reporters Are Reading